 - Ghost In The Shell Standalone Complex.
 The Major does this during a training exercise, despite the fact that the toilet window is halfway up a skyscraper.

-- In an Archie Comics story where a bad guy had taken over the school with a teacher robot, Jughead got out and was able to save the real teachers by asking to use the bathroom.
+- In an Archie Comics story where a bad guy has taken over the school with a teacher robot, Jughead gets out and is able to save the real teachers by asking to use the bathroom.

 - In Empowered, Emp talks about how she thought about doing this but decided against it, because it might dissuade crooks from allowing captured heroines to use the bathroom in the future.